What is Propane?

 • DO attempt to shut off the valves at the tank

-• DO call APP Propane and the fire department for help from a telephone away
+• DO call Propane Northwest and the fire department for help from a telephone away

 from the home or facility.

 Propane Gas Detectors

 • Propane gas detectors are available as an extra measure to detect leaks.